Physician Assistant Prerequisites

 Admission to the Physician Assistant Program is a competitive selection process.

 Meeting the minimum requirements does not guarantee progression in the application process.
-The GRE is currently not required
+The GRE is not required.

 All admission requirements must be completed by the September 1 application deadline unless denoted below.
 No in-progress requirements will be considered.
 For additional information regarding the application process, please see How to Apply.